 After making your changes, tap Resume to continue the session.

-Like with all things in life, Guided Access isn’t perfect.
+Like with all things in life, Guided Access on iPhone and iPad isn’t perfect.

 Since user-created masks are static and don’t move with content or between tabs/screens, my nephew quickly realized he could tap on whatever he wanted in Netflix for iOS just by scrolling content into a non-masked portion of the screen.